goschtl/zope/zope_secrets/trunk/source/hooks.rst

 * ``IDatabaseOpened``, notified when the main ZODB has been opened, but before the root application object is set.
-* ``IDatabaseOpenedWithRoot``, notified later in the startup cycle, when the application root has been set and initalised.
+* ``IDatabaseOpenedWithRoot``, notified later in the startup cycle, when the application root has been set and initialised.
 * ``IProcessStarting``, notified when the Zope startup process has completed, but before the Zope server runs (and so can listen to requests).